 –Family Star increased access to its food assistance program because demand tripled during the pandemic.

-Additionally, our team members continued to step up and volunteer even if it meant doing it virtually!
-We collectively volunteered more than 1,000 hours across various organizations in Colorado ranging from Metro Caring, Mile High United Way, and even some socially distanced park clean-ups.
+Finally, our team members continued to step up and volunteer even if it meant doing it virtually!
+We collectively volunteered more than 1,000 hours across various organizations in Colorado ranging from Share Food Bank, Mile High United Way, and even some socially distanced park clean-ups.

 “Delta Dental rallied around our Thanksgiving food drive, donating toothbrushes, and upon seeing a need gave more to ensure our Children’s Holiday Party was the best to date.
 Delta Dental of Colorado team members are excited to give back, volunteer, and even Zoom for our Turkey Trot!
 We have always been so blessed by your partnership.”